-- 3.1 A Member in Public Practice providing Professional Services to a Client which comprise participating in and/or reporting to a Due Diligence Committee in connection with a Public Document shall comply with Section 100 Introduction and Fundamental Principles of the Code and relevant law. - 3.2 A Member in Public Practice shall comply with Section 220 Conflict of Interest and Section 280 Objectivity All Services of the Code.
+- 3.1 A Member in Public Practice providing Professional Services to a Client which comprise participating in and/or reporting to a Due Diligence Committee as a DDC Member, DDC Observer or Reporting Person in connection with a Public Document shall comply with Section 100 Introduction and Fundamental Principles of the Code and relevant law. - 3.2 A Member in Public Practice providing Professional Services to a Client which comprise participating in and/or reporting to a Due Diligence Committee as a DDC Member, DDC Observer or Reporting Person in connection with a Public Document ^Tshall comply with Section 220 Conflict of Interest and Section 280 Objectivity All Services of the Code.